Skip to main content

 Your Excess Credit Hour counter is determined after completion of a review of your incoming transfer credit and a determination of what is applicable to your declared major or degree program.
 Since you do not have a declared major, almost everything or everything will count.
 Once you declare a major, any additional credits that can apply towards the major will be determined and added to your Excess Credit Counter.

 The baseline will not be increased for a double major or double degree.
 It is possible that the student will exceed the baseline and be required to pay the excess hours surcharge prior to graduation.
-Once the double major or double degree has been awarded, the credit hours that apply to the second degree or second major in excess of the baseline will be refunded by Student Account Services.
+If both majors/degrees are awarded in the same term, the credit hours required for the 2nd major/degree only will be waived.

 The baseline will not be increased for a minor.
 It is possible that a student will exceed the baseline when pursuing a minor in addition to the coursework for their major and will be required to pay the excess hours surcharge